RobinB87/MyDishesApp/README.md

-# MyDishesApp.API
+# MyDishesApp
-API for MyDishesApp.Client
+Studying app for new techniques.
+All comments might look chaotic, will be refactored.

 # WebApi
 In the webapi, an appsettings.json file with the following structure is required.